 3. During Labor

 We know it is hard to remember the to-do list on breathing, pushing, and easing yourself when you are undergoing that excruciating pain of labor.
 But, spontaneous pushing is greatly recommended as against directed pushing which refers to pushing and breathing when told to do so.
-Spontaneous pushing encourages the
+Spontaneous pushing encourages the women to push when she actually feels the urge to.
+This preserves the intactness of the perineum.

 It is a common misconception that only vaginal birth can cause perineal trauma.
 Planned or emergency C-section could also damage the pelvic floor muscles and perineum equally.